How To Commission My Art:

 • This Proposal must be Approved by Client in writing during the consultation.

-• After Approval of the Proposal with details and quote, a non-refundable down payment is made through the Gallery.
+• After Approval of the Proposal with details and quote, a non-refundable down payment is made.

 • Artist then creates a basic sketch of the project, which is shown to Client for review.
 This will show the composition, proportion and basic look.
 Client can give feedback at this time.

 (See more finished portrait and pet samples on this Mary Schulte Art site - under the Commissions link.